apache/amoro-site/arctic-docs/content/user-guides/using-tables.md

 ## Configure self-optimizing

-Arctic provides a self-optimizing feature, which requires an active optimizer in the Optimizer Group configured for the table.
+Amoro provides a self-optimizing feature, which requires an active optimizer in the Optimizer Group configured for the table.

 ### Modify optimizer group
 To use an optimizer launched under a specific  [Optimizer Group](managing-optimizers.md#optimizer-group) to perform self-optimization, you need to modify the `self-optimizing.group` parameter of the table to specify a specific resource pool for the table.